FelipeAlvarezM0/Apolo_Quest/README.md

   → Log: "Notified {{user.name}}"
 ```

-**Parallel Node** - Concurrent Execution
-- Execute multiple branches simultaneously
-- Wait for all branches to complete (Promise.all)
-- Configure number of parallel branches
-- Ideal for independent API calls, data aggregation, and performance optimization
+**Parallel Node** executes multiple branches at the same time using `Promise.all`.
+You configure how many branches you want, connect different paths to each branch, and the node waits for all of them to complete before moving forward.
+Great for fetching data from multiple APIs simultaneously or doing independent operations that don't depend on each other.

 ```
 Parallel (3 branches):